BlaqueDevs/se-assignment-day-4-software-project-management-Godslove17/README.md

  Robust security measures.

 ## 12. What data is available regarding the market size and growth potential for your software?

+Data from market research can reveal how quickly the market is growing, what the demand looks like, and who the major competitors are.
+This will help to reveal the market size and the growth potential for my software

 ## 13. How can understanding market trends inform your software’s positioning and development?